hyundai-robotics/doc-hi6-mastering/book.md

-﻿# Hi6 Mastering Function Manual
+﻿# ${cont_model} Mastering Function Manual

 {% hint style="warning" %}
-The information provided in this product manual is the property of Hyundai Robotics.
+The information provided in this product manual is the property of HD Hyundai Robotics.

-It cannot be reproduced or redistributed in part or whole without written consent from Hyundai Robotics, and it cannot be provided to third parties or used for other purposes.
+It cannot be reproduced or redistributed in part or whole without written consent from HD Hyundai Robotics, and it cannot be provided to third parties or used for other purposes.

 The manual can change without prior notification.